Uti90/simple_shell/README.md

-A simple UNIX interpreter project for ALX
+My readme for simple UNIX interpreter project for ALX